Skip to main content

 1. First aid at home

 Learn how you can use everyday items to give first aid.
-Explore our new First aid champions website to learn some key first aid skills.
-Download first aid at home.
+Explore our First Aid Champions website to learn some key first aid skills.
+Download our first aid at home session plan (PDF).

 2. Safe and active at home

 Stay active with the Isolation games and learn some sports first aid you can do at home.
 Reflect on how sport can increase adaptability and kindness.
-Download safe and active at home.
+Download our safe and active at home session plan (PDF).

 3. Kindness and coping

 Build confidence in using first aid by learning some coping skills.
 Reflect on the importance of helping those in need and being kind.
-Download kindness and coping.
+Download our kindness and coping session plan (PDF).

 4. Reflections